postmodern/ruby-masscan/README.md

 ## Features

-* Provides a Ruby interface for running masscan.
+* Provides a Ruby interface for running the `masscan` command.
 * Supports parsing masscan Binary, List, and JSON output files.

 ## Examples